MicrosoftDocs/intellicode/docs/custom-models.md

 1. Open the extracted data directory:
    - For repository-associated models: %temp%\Intellicode_Extraction_2019-10-23—234524
-   - For user-associated mdoels: *%TEMP%\Visual Studio IntelliCode*
+   - For user-associated models: *%TEMP%\Visual Studio IntelliCode*

 1. To find and open the training for your most recent training session, sort the folder view by date (descending).
 The folder for your most recent training session is now at the top.